 Cream Of Zucchini And Tomato Soup - Cook Republic

-Cooking Soups Using The Sweat Technique
+Cooking Soups Using The "Sweat" Technique

-When you cook the soup with the lid on and later blend the soup contents on high until they are pulverized into a smooth emulsion, the resulting soup is so creamy that you don't need to add additional cream.
+When you cook the soup with the lid on and later blend the soup contents on high until they are pulverised into a smooth emulsion, the resulting soup is so creamy that you don't need to add additional cream.
 Of course, you are free to add cream as and when you like.
 But this pure, unadulterated veggie goodness in a bowl is a really light and healthy lunch option on a cold day.
 The combination of zucchini and tomato is rich.
 Make sure you season the soup really well and add lots of freshly crushed black pepper for that hit of warmth.
 And don't remove the bay leaves.
 Blitz them through the soup for an incredible flavour hit.

 Cooking Soups In The Ninja Foodi Cold & Hot Blender

-It also has pre-programmed buttons for hearty soup, smooth soup, dips, spreads, smoothies etc. I love the smooth soup function.
+It also has pre-programmed buttons for hearty soup, smooth soup, dips, spreads, smoothies, etc. I love the smooth soup function.
 I always add the base ingredients (garlic/onion) and turn on the sauté function.
 Once it's done, I add the veggies, stock and spices and turn on the smooth soup function.
 From there on it's hands-free.
 It spends the next 25-30 minutes cooking the soup and blending it to perfection while I am freed up to do other things in the kitchen.
 In the recipe instructions below, I have shared the conventional stove-top method of cooking this soup.
 But if you have this appliance, then just follow the sauté/smooth soup functions for this recipe.

 Recipe